TerranEncounter-cq/ECE445_ChipDispenser/notebooks/Qi/README.md

 - Implemented and tested Dispensing, User Terminal, Storage, and Power subsystems.
 - Continued refinement of design as needed.

+### Problems discussed

+We notice chip is not dispensing as expected:
+- The solenoid in the Chip Dispensing Module (CDM) was not always knocking out a single chip as intended.
+Sometimes, the solenoid action caused more than one chip to be dispensed or none at all.
+- To overcome this, we adjusted the solenoid's power and refined the timings for its activation and deactivation.
+After a series of tests, we found the optimal settings that ensured the solenoid dispensed only one chip at a time with high accuracy.

+We also notice the laser counting is incorrect sometimes:
+- The laser-based chip counting mechanism occasionally gave inaccurate readings.
+It sometimes missed counting a chip or counted a single chip twice, leading to incorrect data about the number of chips remaining in the storage.
+- We improved the laser sensor's mounting stability and adjusted its position for optimal detection.
+We also implemented a debounce algorithm in the control subsystem to prevent misreads due to sensor noise or fast-moving chips.
+This significantly improved the accuracy of the chip counting mechanism.

+We also notice the power supply issues
+- The power supply system initially had difficulty providing sufficient power to all subsystems during peak demand, such as when the solenoid and the scanner were operating simultaneously.
+This resulted in the system not functioning as expected.
+- To solve this issue, we added a high-capacity capacitor to the power supply circuit.
+This capacitor stores energy when the demand is low and provides extra power during peak demand.
+This modification ensured that all subsystems received sufficient power even during peak usage.

 ---

 ## Group meeting - 04/03 - 04/07